Glaeder27/seeker-ttrpg/game-system/rule-reference.md

 ### Capstone Levels
 When you reach Level 10 in a Track, gain a once-in-a-lifetime Capstone Ability tied to that domain.

+# Guard, Armor & Health
+In Seeker, your character’s ability to endure wounds, hardship, and the dangers of exploration is represented by a layered health system.
+Rather than relying on a single pool of hit points, the game divides incoming harm across three distinct defensive layers: Guard, Armor, and Health.

+Each layer reflects a different kind of resilience—tactical readiness, physical protection, and raw vitality.
+When your character suffers harm, that damage flows through these layers in a specific order, with each one absorbing part of the impact before the next is affected.

+At the heart of Seeker's system are two fundamental concepts:

+Damage: The universal measure of harm inflicted upon your character—whether from a sword strike, a fiery spell, or a crushing fall.
+Depletion: When a defensive layer absorbs damage, its current value is reduced.
+If the incoming damage exceeds what remains in that layer, the layer is depleted, and any leftover harm (called overflow damage) carries over to the next layer.
+This layered structure adds both narrative clarity and tactical depth.
+It rewards smart decision-making, preparation, and risk management—making every point of damage matter.

+## The Three Layers of Defense
+### Guard
+Guard (Guard) represents your character’s moment-to-moment combat readiness—the ability to deflect, parry, dodge, or anticipate harm before it hits.
+It is a temporary, tactical layer of defense that reflects alertness and active engagement.

+- How It Works
+Guard is a numeric value that starts at 0 at the beginning of combat, unless modified by specific Masteries or effects.
+Certain Skills allow you to gain Guard during your turn.
+When you suffer damage, Guard is checked first.
+If your Guard value is greater than 0, that damage is absorbed by Guard before affecting other defenses.

+- When It Applies
+Guard only protects you while it has value.
+If your Guard is at 0, you are considered Off-Guard, and damage bypasses this layer entirely.
+Guard is usually lost at the moment it absorbs damage, and does not persist outside of combat unless explicitly stated.

+- How to Interact With It
+Many Skills and Masteries grant Guard as a result of defensive actions or successful rolls.
+Some enemies may attempt to remove or bypass your Guard through surprise, distraction, or overwhelming force.
+Guard cannot be repaired or healed—it must be regained through actions.

+### Armor
+Armor
+Armor (Armor) represents your character’s physical protection—gear, plating, clothing, or magical shielding designed to reduce harm.
+Unlike Guard, Armor is not tactical or reactive; it is enduring and passive, forming the solid middle layer between your readiness and your body.

+- How It Works
+Armor is a numeric value granted by your equipment, magical protections, or certain Masteries.
+When damage bypasses Guard—or if you are Off-Guard—Armor is the next layer to absorb it.
+Damage reduces your current Armor value.
+Once it reaches 0, Armor is considered depleted and can no longer offer protection until it is repaired.

+- When It Applies
+Armor applies whenever damage reaches it.
+It does not require activation or management in combat.
+However, not all types of damage are effective against Armor.
+Certain effects (e.g., disease, fire, psychic attacks) may ignore or partially bypass it.

+- How to Interact With It
+Armor can be enhanced or altered through equipment choices, magical items, and Masteries.
+After being depleted, it must be repaired—usually as part of a downtime Activity.
+Some enemies may target your Armor directly, attempting to destroy or weaken it before reaching your Health.

+### Health
+Health (Health) is the final and most vital layer of defense: it represents your character’s stamina, vitality, and physical integrity.
+Once this layer is harmed, you are no longer resisting damage—you are truly being wounded.

+- How It Works
+Health is a fixed value based on your Vigor Aptitude, Masteries, and level-up choices.
+Damage only affects Health once both Guard and Armor have been depleted.
+When your Health reaches 0, your character dies.

+- When It Applies
+Health is only affected by damage that passes through Guard and Armor, or by specific effects that bypass those layers (such as poison, internal injuries, or magical corruption).
+Because it reflects lasting harm, Health does not recover automatically after combat.

+- How to Interact With It
+Health can be restored through healing effects, medical skills, magical items, or resting during downtime.
+Some Talents or rare effects may allow you to delay or mitigate lethal blows, but in most cases, damage to Health is serious and persistent.

+## Flow of Damage
+When your character suffers any amount of damage, that harm flows through your layers of defense in a specific order.
+Each layer tries to absorb the damage; if it cannot fully do so, the remaining damage continues to the next.
+Follow this sequence:

+1. Check Guard First
+- If your current Guard is greater than 0, the incoming damage is applied to Guard first.
+- If Guard absorbs all the damage, the process ends.
+If the damage exceeds your Guard, subtract what you can and pass the overflow damage to Armor.
+- If your Guard is 0, you are considered Off-Guard, and Guard is skipped entirely.

+2. Apply Damage to Armor
+- If any damage remains after Guard (or if you were Off-Guard), it is applied to your current Armor.
+- If Armor absorbs all the remaining damage, the process ends.
+- If the damage exceeds your Armor, subtract what you can and pass the overflow damage to Health.
+- Some types of damage may bypass Armor partially or completely.

+3. Apply Damage to Health
+- Any damage that remains after Armor is applied directly to your Health.
+- This represents serious injury, lasting harm, or physical trauma.
+- If your Health reaches 0, your character dies.